0xdarkcap/Solana-Vanity-mac-mini-cluster/README.md

     ssh $host "pip3 install base58 solders"
 done
 ```
-to istall dependencies in each mac mini, change the hostnames accordingly.
+to install dependencies in each mac mini, change the hostnames accordingly.

 Or, if no requirements file is present, install needed packages individually.